hiowenluke/booms/README.md

 ## Performance

-Booms is extended from [gRPC-node](https://github.com/grpc/grpc-node).
-It is as fast as gRPC-node, much faster than socket-based and MQ-based RPC framworks.
-(See [Benchmark](https://github.com/hiowenluke/benchmark-easy))
+Booms is based on Node.js native TCP socket, much faster than other RPC frameworks based on gRPC or MQ.
+(See [Benchmark](https://github.com/hiowenluke/rpc-frameworks-performance-pk))

+## Why Booms

+With Booms, we can require the remote services and call the remote functions as same as we do it at local.
+That is, we can  easily disassemble a project, move any sub module directory to any other location and load it as a microservices any time without the caller having to adjust any code.

-## Why
+## Why Microservices

 * [Why Enterprises Are Embracing Microservices and Node.js](https://thenewstack.io/enterprises-embracing-microservices-node-js/)
 * [Microservices With Node.js: Scalable, Superior, and Secure Apps](https://dzone.com/articles/microservices-with-nodejs-scalable-superior-and-se)